HazyResearch/meerkat/docs/source/guide/blocks.rst

   1. A reference to the block (`self.block`)
   2. A set of columns in the :class:`~meerkat.block.manager.BlockManager` whose data live in the `Block`
-- :class:`~meerkat.mixins.blockable.BlockableMixin` - a mixin used with `AbstractColumn` that holds references to a column's block and the columns index in the block
+- :class:`~meerkat.mixins.blockable.BlockableMixin` - a mixin used with `Column` that holds references to a column's block and the columns index in the block
 - :class:`~meerkat.block.abstract.BlockView` - a simple DataClass holding a block and an index into the block.
 It is typical for new columns to be created from `BlockView`